 4.7 Lewisville Lake Toll Bridge Recommendations

 Several projects have been developed or are in the process of being developed to address the needs of the LLTB.
-These include new lighting, pavement repairs and erosion mitigation on the east end, and raised pavement marker replacement.
+These include joint and crack sealing and raised pavement marker replacement.

 4.8 Addison Airport Toll Tunnel Recommendations